psychofizz/terraform-project-b/README.md

-# Storage / Messaging
+# Webapp/Website/Backoffice
 Hai, this is project B in the ABC series of the terraform e-commerce solution.
-This side includes the webapp, website and backoffice
+This side includes the webapp, website and backoffice app service that's gonna host the docker container

 ## Reasoning
 Basic webapp, pretty much what was done in class